 Originally from California, I worked in tech prior to graduate school, most recently at Google.
-Embedded in a team of engineers, I became deeply engaged in the design, development, release of a business-to-business online software product.
+Embedded in a team of engineers, I became deeply engaged in the design, development, and release of a business-to-business online software product.
 My role was one of translation between teams, functions, users, and organizations, and the longitudinal 360-degree perspective this offered led me to start asking questions about the connection between micro-level interactions, meso-level organizational and group structures, and macro-level phenomena (of course I didn't call them that then).

 First, I was curious about team work and the production of knowledge: How could a team be so much more than the sum of its parts?
 How were the skills and tacit knowledge of individuals translated and incorporated into group work?
 These questions are visible throughout my work, particularly as they relate to automation, outsourcing, crowdsourcing, and distributed and remote work.

 Second, I was curious about technology within the context of larger social structures: How could such a complex technology emerge from what appeared to be a vast array of local responses to local problems?
 To what extent might these technologies, and the organizations building them, reproduce, codify, or perhaps even challenge assumptions about social difference and the inequalities they are used to justify?

 Once I entered graduate school at Columbia University, I found a home for these two sets of questions in the sociology of science, knowledge, and technology.
-Now, several years later, I have expanded my interest in the technology of work into questions of data & society through the Data Science & Society Lab and into questions of the politics of infrastructure through CIDA's study of the Social Implications of the Software-Defined Farm.
+Now, several years later, I have expanded my interest in the technology of work into questions of data & society and the politics of infrastructure.

-I live and write in Ithaca, New York, where I shelter in place with a tiny feline dictator and his loyal canine subject.
+I currently split my time between Sacramento, California and Ithaca, New York, where I live with a tiny feline dictator and his loyal canine subject.

 Where to find me